qooxdoo/qooxdoo/docs/core/property_behavior.md

 2. A value is given different as the init value: So the value is not undefined and the setter for the value property will be called, which invokes the apply function.
-3. A value is given and its exactly the init value: In this case, the setter will be called with the init value.
+3. A value is given and it's exactly the init value: In this case, the setter will be called with the init value.
 The apply method is called and invokes the `_updateButtons` method.
 This method checks the given value and enables / disabled the buttons for increasing / decreasing the spinner.
 So it is